AbdullahSalmanM/AI-Diploma-Program/Course 01/unit4-neural-networks-basics/README.md

 By the end of this unit, students will be able to:
 - Understand basic neural network concepts
-- Implement perceptrons
+- Implement a simple perceptron
-- Build multi-layer perceptrons
 - Understand activation functions
+- Build a multi-layer perceptron
-- Apply neural networks to simple classification
+- Apply neural networks to classification problems

 ---